vinchua/cuda-442-miner/README.md

 # cuda-442-miner
 For cpen442 coin mining contest 2020.
+Hash rate is very hardware dependent.
+Since it is using CUDA, Nvidia GPU is mandatory.

 ## Instructions
 Run